-The progestogen-only contraceptive pill is commonly used when the combined pill is not suitable.
-It can also be safely taken if you are breastfeeding.
+The progestogen-only contraceptive pill is commonly used when the combined pill is not suitable but is also used out of choice for many women.
+It can be taken safely when breastfeeding.

 The progestogen-only pill (POP) is an effective method of contraception if used correctly.
-It is often used if the combined pill (which contains oestrogen as well as a progestogen) is not suitable.
-It can also be safely taken if you are breastfeeding.
+It often used to be used when the combined pill (which contains oestrogen as well as a progestogen) was not suitable for a particular woman.
+However, the development of newer and better progestogen-only pills means that they are often chosen instead of the combined pill.
+It can be used safely during breastfeeding.

 In North America it is called the progestin-only pill.